The importance of building orientationLast updated 3:56 pm, Friday 27th March 2015

-This article shows you how to make use the following facts when orientating your house:
+This article shows when orientating your building how to make use the following facts:

 - The Sun rises in the East and sets in the West, no matter where you are in the world.

 - The Sun is higher in the Summer sky and lower in the Winter sky.

 So what does this have to do with correct building orientation and energy efficiency?
 Answer: Everything, read on.

 Using the Sun to your advantage when you orientate your building

 The fact the sun is lower in the sky in Winter than in Summer allows us to plan and construct buildings that capture that free heat in Winter and reject the heat in Summer.
 The orientation of the whole building plays an important part in ensuring such a 'passive' process works.
-See the diagram below.
+Refer to the diagram below for an explanation.

 Ideal house orientation